Blendify/blender-manual/blender_docs/manual/interface/keymap/introduction.rst

 Dragging
 ========

-- :kbd:`Ctrl` -- While dragging snap the discrete steps.
+- :kbd:`Ctrl` -- While dragging, snap to discrete steps.
 - :kbd:`Shift` -- Gives precision control over the value.
 - :kbd:`Shift-Ctrl` -- Precise snap will move the object with high precision along with the snapping constraint.